tgvashworth/pldn.io/README.md

 - would you use it?
 - what are the browser performance implications?
 - what kind of headers should be set? (`Cache-Control`, `Pragma` etc)
+- anything I'm missing?

+Answers in a tweet, to [@phuunet](http://twitter.com/phuunet).

 ## License